Farzad-Es2023/deep-learning-projects/README.md

 # deep-learning-projects
-deep learning projects using Pytorch
+here is some of my deep learning projects using Pytorch